 When it comes to sourcing bricks these are known as reclaimed bricks.
-In most instances these bricks will come from demolition and restoration jobs and there are specialist companies that supply bricks of this type on mass.
+In most instances these bricks will come from demolition and restoration jobs from in and around the local area.

 As you may imagine the cleaning process is very labour intensive so cleaned bricks are a fair bit more expensive than non-cleaned.